rails-girls-summer-of-code/rgsoc-teams/README.md

     COVERAGE=yes bundle exec rake spec

 Feature tests run in headless Chrome.
-You can run them in an actual visible window by tagging the examples with `driver: :chrome`, like so:
+For local debugging, you can run them in an actual visible window by tagging the examples with `driver: :chrome`, like so:

 ```ruby
 it 'is a interesting example', driver: :chrome